Did you know that your cycling shoe is the most important piece among all your cycling gears?

 3. How long would it take for me to break in my new pair of cycling shoes?

+It depends.
 There's no definite answer to that as there are various factors involved.

 How often you ride and how long you ride will ultimately determine the break in duration.